From BR Bullpen

 Biographical Information

 Seager was called up to the big leagues on July 6, 2011 after spending only two weeks (12 games, .455/.500/.673) at AAA Tacoma.
 After being sent back down to Tacoma, he was called up again on August 2nd and had the distinction of playing a game both in the minor leagues and major leagues that day.
-He went 0 for 5 for Tacoma in an afternoon game before being called up, then drove up to Seattle, WA and got to the ballpark in time to get an at-bat in that night's game against the Oakland Athletics.
+He went 0 for 5 for Tacoma in an afternoon game before being called up, then drove up to Seattle, WA and got to the ballpark in time to get an at-bat in that night's game against the Oakland Athletics. he hit .258 in 53 games for Seattle that first season, with 3 homers and 13 RBIs.
+In 2012, he was the regular third baseman, playing 155 games with a .259 batting average, but very good power, with 35 doubles and 20 homers.
+He scored 62 runs and drove in 86.

 On June 5, 2013, he hit his first career grand slam in the bottom of the 14th inning against Addison Reed of the Chicago White Sox.
 Because the Sox had scored five times in the top of the inning, breaking a 13-inning scoreless tie, Seager's slam only tied the score at 5-all, the first time in history that an extra-inning slam only tied the score.
 It was also the first time that a team had come back from five or more runs down in the 14th inning or later.
 Seager also hit a double and a single in the game, while drawing a pair of walks, but it was all in vain as the Mariners lost, 7-5, in 16 innings.
+He played another full season at third base that year, this time logging 160 games.
+He hit .260 and again displayed good power, with 32 doubles and 22 homers.
+This time he scored 79 runs and drove in 69.

 Notable Achievements